Earth’s Greatest Wildlife Destination

 - See five penguin species (possibly 6)!
 Plus, many species of whales, seals, albatross, and seabirds.

-- Hear the cacophony of and smell king penguins as you walk near colonies of up to 300,000 birds.
+- Hear the cacophony of king penguins as you walk near colonies of up to 300,000 birds.

 - See gentoo, macaroni, chinstrap, and Adélie penguins as they start their breeding cycles.